segovro/Community-Currency/README.md

 The type of community we mean is local communities (for example a municipality) or communities with charitable, service, participatory or empowering orientation, that run mixed economies with **free market** combined with community **public budget** and public redistributive works.
 Examples can be local authorities, social movements associations, social economy businesses, workers unions, etc. It includes therefore an (optional) *taxation* function.
 Each community is supposed to name their currency with a different name.

 #Currency Governance and monetary decission process
-We decouple the contract running the decission process in the DAO and the currency contract running the monetary mechanics.
+We decouple the contract running the decission process in a supposed DAO and the currency contract running the monetary mechanics.
 The DAO may use whatever more or less traditional or more innovative democracy to take decissions.
+The community is managed by a DAO at ethereum or outside ethereum, or just run by human relations.
+The currency contract does not cover how the DAO is managed, the votings and decision mechanisms.
-Once the DAO has taken the main monetary decissions it passes the wished parameters to the currency contract through the two accounts allowed to change the settings of the currency: the treasury account and the community account.
+Once the DAO has taken the main monetary decissions it passes the wished parameters to the currency contract through the two accounts allowed to change the settings of the currency: the **treasury** account and the **community** account.
 At creating the currency contract you may set who they are.

 #Theory
 [What the hell is p2p credit](http://desperado-theory.blogspot.be/2015/05/what-hell-is-p2p-credit.html)
 [Moneda con pagos y creditos p2p sin reserva](http://desperado-theory.blogspot.com.es/2015/08/moneda-con-pagos-y-creditos-p2p-sin.html)

 #General
 The currency is supposed to be managed by a community.
 Nevertheless, the currency can be used by anybody having an ethereum account to perform payment transactions.
-The community is managed by a DAO at ethereum or outside ethereum, or just run by human relations.
-The currency contract does not cover how the DAO is managed, the votings and decision mechanisms.
 The currency desing presumes that all monetary decissions of the community are implemented through two trusted accounts:
 * the **treasury** account.
 Creates the currency, sets the basic parameters and deploys it to the blockchain.
 It can mint and assign amounts of **CCUs** (Community Currency Units).
 * the **community** account.
 Admits or kickouts members.
 It can mint and assign amounts of **Reputation**.